Katie's Cucina

 • Roast for 20-25 minutes, or until the sprouts are crispy and the bacon is cooked through, stirring halfway.

-• Remove from the oven and drizzle with balsamic glaze before serving.
+• Remove from the oven and drizzle with 2 tablespoons Balsamic Glaze before serving.
 Enjoy warm

 Notes